Privacy Policy

 On Chrome

-The extension uses Chrome's storage.local to keep your settings and progress on your device: your mascot's name and skin, the block groups and schedules you create (including the domains you block), your focus settings, your daily and lifetime stats, your mascot's happiness, and whether you have Premium.
-Uninstalling the extension deletes this.
+The extension uses Chrome's storage.local to keep local settings and progress on your device: your mascot state, block groups and schedules, the domains you block, focus settings, local top-site stats, health activity, and purchase or sync status.
+Uninstalling the extension deletes local extension data.

 On iPhone

-The app stores the same kind of data in a private App Group container on your device: your mascot's name, skin, and happiness, your block groups and schedules, focus and recovery settings, stats, and streak.
-Deleting the app deletes this.
+The app stores the same kind of data in a private App Group container on your device: your mascot state, skin, happiness, difficulty, streak, focus and recovery settings, stats, and Screen Time configuration.
+Deleting the app deletes local app data.

 Screen Time data: Squishy uses Apple's Screen Time frameworks (Family Controls, Device Activity, and Managed Settings) to do the blocking.
-The specific apps you select and your usage of them are handled by iOS on your device and are represented to us only as opaque tokens — we cannot see which apps they are, and your usage is never sent to us or anyone else.
-Squishy only records aggregate block events (e.g. "a blocked app was opened") to update your mascot's happiness.
+The specific apps you select and your usage of them are handled by iOS on your device and are represented to Squishy as opaque tokens.
+Squishy does not send your selected app names, app tokens, or raw Screen Time usage to our servers.
+The app may record aggregate events, such as a block or recovery, to update Squishy's happiness and recent activity.

 How blocking works